jakerogers2022/ludbots/README.md

 ![image](https://user-images.githubusercontent.com/71994929/219984674-ba58ce83-8f07-4fed-b704-9db52cab1c14.png)

 # Fitness function
-The fitness funtion used to evaluate the ability of the bots is the absolute value of the distance from the origin in the x, y plane.
+The fitness funtion used to evaluate the ability of the bots is the square of the distance from the origin in the x, y plane.

 # Results
 Fitness plots for each of the three methods